Lynching of Laura and L. D. Nelson: In Oklahoma

 Oklahoma Territory was said in 1892 by the governor of Oklahoma to be "about 85 percent white, 10 percent colored and 5 percent Indians".
 It was awarded statehood in 1907, with laws that enshrined racial segregation (Jim Crow laws).
 In 1911 Okemah's school had 555 white students and one black student.
 There were 147 recorded lynchings in Oklahoma between 1885 and 1930.
 Until statehood in 1907, most victims were white cattle rustlers or highwaymen.
-In all, 77 victims were white, 50 black, 14 American Indians, five unknown, and one Chinese.
+In all, 77 victims were white, 50 Black, 14 American Indians, five unknown, and one Chinese.
 Five women—two black, two white, and one other—were lynched in Oklahoma in four incidents between 1851 and 1946.

 People

 Nelson family

 The Nelsons lived on a farm six miles north of Paden, Oklahoma, a largely White town.
 Austin Nelson was born in Waco, Texas, in 1873.
 According to historian Frances Jones-Sneed, his parents, Dave and Rhoda Nelson, had been born into slavery in Georgia; Dave Nelson worked as a molder in Waco.

-Austin and Laura married in 1896; L. D. was born around the next year.
+Austin and Laura married in 1896; L. D. was born the next year.
 (L. D. was regularly referred to after the lynching as L. W. or Lawrence.)
 In 1900 the extended family moved to Pottawatomie County, Oklahoma.
 According to Jones-Sneed, Laura and Austin were listed in the 1910 census as having two children, L. D., aged 13, and Carrie, aged two.
 It is not known what became of Carrie.
-She was probably the baby one witness said survived the lynching; several sources said she was found floating in the river.
+She was probably the baby whom one witness said survived the lynching; several sources said she was found floating in the river.